 "Sure.
 Why not?"
 I cast another glance over at the Unknown Dungeon, and then shook my head.
 "Well, sorry if I seem rude, but I really must go now.
 I'm… afraid Sam may be in trouble if I don't help her soon."

 Justin cocked his head.
-"Even though she's the Grand Master, she could be in trouble?" he asked.
+"Even though she's a Pokémon Master, she could be in trouble?" he asked.

-"Even though she's the Grand Master… she's still a kid," I said softly.
+"Even though she's a Pokémon Master… she's still a kid," I said softly.

 I nodded.
 "I do too.
 Thank you."
 With that, I turned around and released Dragonite from his Pokéball, hopping upon his back in one smooth move.
 "To the Unknown Dungeon," I commanded.
-With a cry of affirmation, Dragonite instantly took off, and we were over at the cave's entrance in mere seconds (as opposed to the 10-15 minutes it would have taken to walk all the way around).
+With a cry of affirmation, Dragonite instantly took off, and we were over at the cave's entrance in mere moments.
 I leaped off of his back before he even landed, and recalled him just as quickly.